 - take and record facial, frame and other appropriate measurements before ordering the spectacles

-- check that the spectacles are CE marked and conform to the relevant standards96
+- check that the spectacles are CE marked and conform to the relevant standards118

 - check that the spectacles correspond to the written prescription or sight test record

-- fit them to the patient to ensure the correct plane, height and position
+- fit the spectacles to ensure the correct plane, height and position

-- check them on the patient for fit, comfort and function, making any adjustments before the patient takes them away
+- check the spectacles on the patient for fit, comfort and function, making any adjustments before the patient takes them away

 - check against a letter chart or equivalent, where appropriate, to ensure the correct acuity.